jbeta02/BestBuy_BuyBot/README.md

 # BestBuy_BuyBot
-A bot that can buy any item on BestBuy.com
+A bot that can track any item on BestBuy.com

 ## What Can It Do
 * Log in to your account